 Even in democratic Israel, the pandemic has sparked a constitutional crisis with political repercussions.
 The need to tackle the coronavirus looks like forcing opposition leader Benny Gantz into a national unity government under Benjamin Netanyahu (something he said he would never do and a move which has split his new party asunder).

-And the closure of the courts has delayed the corruption trial of Prime Minister Netanyahu, who looks like soldiering on in office.
+And the closure of the courts (apart from a few exemptions) has delayed the corruption trial of Prime Minister Netanyahu, who looks like soldiering on in office.

 War and pestilence have marked history down the ages.
 We are, sad to say, just in the early stages of this crisis.
 The Middle East could be plunged into even greater chaos, and what will emerge may not be any better or any happier than what we see today.